jiaruita/FilesOnMyMac/README.md

 FilesOnMyMac
 ============

-show some stats about files on my Mac
+Show some stats about files on my Mac.
+I use it to find big files when my MBA is short of disk space.